 Generally, life expectancy distributions to an eligible designated beneficiary must commence by December 31 of the year following the year of your death.
 However, if your spouse is the eligible designated beneficiary, distributions need not commence until December 31 of the year you would have attained RMD age (as described in the Required Minimum Distributions section above), if later.
-If your eligible designated beneficiary by December 31 of the year following the year of your death and continue until the child reaches the age of majority.
+If your eligible designated beneficiary is your minor child, life expectancy payments must begin by December 31 of the year following the year of your death and continue until the child reaches the age of majority.
 Once the age of majority is reached, the beneficiary will have 10 years to deplete the account.

 If a beneficiary other than a person (e.g., your estate, a charity, or a certain type of trust) is named, you will be treated as having no designated beneficiary of your SIMPLE IRA for purposes of determining the distribution period.
 If you die before your required beginning date and there is no designated beneficiary of your SIMPLE IRA, the entire SIMPLE IRA must be distributed by December 31 of the year containing the fifth anniversary of your death.
-If you die on or after your required beginning date and there is no designated beneficiary of your single life expectancy, reduced by one in each subsequent year.
+If you die on or after your required beginning date and there is no designated beneficiary of your SIMPLE IRA, distributions will commence using your single life expectancy, reduced by one in each subsequent year.